-The Public Lending Right office is based in Stockton on Tees.
-Overall responsibility for PLR lies with the Registrar, and he is supported by 12 members of staff providing Author Services and Corporate Services.
+The UK Public Lending Right office is part of the British Library and is based in Stockton-on-Tees.
+The Head of PLR leads the PLR team who provide Author Services and Corporate Services.
 The PLR Organisational Chart is available in pdf format.

-The Registrar is advised by a Management Board and Audit Committee, and details of both can be found within the PLR committees section of this site.
+The British Library is advised by a PLR Advisory Committee details of which can be found within the PLR committees section of this site.

-In administering the PLR Scheme, the Registrar and his team set themselves a number of core objectives.
+In administering the PLR Scheme, the British Library has set itself a number of core objectives.
 Further information can be found within PLR objectives.
-PLR's most recent Corporate Plan can be viewed within the Media Centre area of this site under Publications.

-A four-year Funding Agreement between DCMS and PLR sets out PLR's strategic priorities and the contribution that it will make towards meeting DCMS objectives.
+A four-year Funding Agreement with DCMS sets out PLR's strategic priorities and the contribution that it will make towards meeting DCMS objectives.
 The current Funding Agreement covers the period 2011-15 and can be viewed under Publications.

 Accessibility | Privacy & Cookies | Terms & Conditions | Freedom of Information| Transparency